Palash90/ganit/README.md

 # Ganit
 An open source Multi-Platform Multi-Language Programming Language/Library for Calculation Utility.
-The implementation is planned to be using [Split and Merge](https://github.com/vassilych/cscs) algorithm.
+The implementation is planned to be using an extended [Shunting Yard](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) algorithm.

 ## The Plan